Milton House has new director

 “The Milton House is a premiere historical site in the state with it being the only Underground Railroad site in the state, and I think there’s a lot of opportunity there.
 I’m just really excited to be a part of it,” she said.

-Klos said she has admired the Milton House from afar and has done work in Milton through the Rock County Historical Society.
+Klos has done work in Milton through the Rock County Historical Society.

 The DeForest native lived in Janesville for seven years before building a house in Milton with her husband last year.